If you run your own business, it’s essential that you keep accurate financial records.

 It’s important that any new business sets up a system as soon as possible.
 You’ll need to be able to keep records of expenses, income and taxes from the start.

-John Leonard, General Practice Partner at BNL Chartered Accountants and a member of the Sage Accountants’ Network says that most of his clients have switched to electronic records.
+John Leonard, tax partner at Brennan Neil & Leonard Chartered Accountants and a member of the Sage Accountants’ Network, says most of his clients have switched to electronic records.

 Have a schedule